On this pageOverview

 ],

-)- Returns a new Model and a list of Commands — doesn’t execute anything.
-Foldkit runs the provided commands.
+})- Returns a new Model and a list of Commands.
+It doesn’t execute anything.
+Each Command carries a name for tracing and testing.
+Foldkit runs the provided Commands.

 - No mutations, no side effects